AyazAhmad03/RABOT-Research-Analyst-Assistant-BOT-/README.md

 ## License

-This project is intended for educational, research, and portfolio purposes.
-Responses are generated using AI and retrieved paper content.
-Users should verify important findings directly from the original research paper.
+This project is intended for educational, research, and portfolio purposes.\n Responses are generated using AI and retrieved paper content.\n Users should verify important findings directly from the original research paper.